-I last wrote about rosé wines 4 years ago when Provence was experiencing increased global demand for its deliciously fresh and fruity pale salmon-coloured wines that capture the idyllic Mediterranean lifestyle in a bottle.
+I last wrote about rosé wines 4 years ago when Provence was experiencing increased global demand for its deliciously fresh and fruity pale salmon-coloured wines.
+They capture the idyllic Mediterranean lifestyle in a bottle.
 It’s been more than a passing trend, the US is now the number one consumer outside of France and they can’t seem to get enough of the stuff.
 The category is currently worth $87 million.
 The UK has whole shelves dedicated to rosés year-round.

 Rosé is, however, made in many other places around the world.
 Only last week I had a comparative tasting of wines from different wine-producing regions.
 Rosés from Navarra in Spain are generally Grenache-dominant, slightly more of a cherry colour, tasting of fresh strawberries & cream, whereas rosé from Rioja is made from Tempranillo tasting more of red and black berries and tend to be a little weightier.
 Bordeaux make Cabernet Sauvignon-dominant rosés heading more into the blackcurrant palate.
 Italy’s most famous rosé is one made in Bardolino from the same grapes that produce Valpolicella and like so many Italian reds tastes of sour cherries with the addition of summer berries.